Generation C Has Nowhere to Turn

 Younger people “aren’t saddled with Cold War imagery and rhetoric.
 It doesn’t have the same power over our imaginations,” Schoch-Spana said.
 That doesn't mean young people favor Soviet authoritarianism.
 It just means a subset of young voters believes that some American conservatives have cried wolf, deriding everything from public libraries to free doctor visits as creeping socialism until the word lost much of its power to scare.

 If the broad support among young people for the leftist presidential candidate Bernie Sanders is any indication, the one-two punch of the Great Recession and the coronavirus pandemic—if handled poorly by those in power—might be enough to create a future America with free health care, a reformed justice system, and better labor protections for working people.
 But winds of change rarely kick up debris of just one type.
-The Great Recession opened the minds of wide swathes of young Americans to left-leaning social programs, but its effects are also at least partially responsible for the Tea Party and the Trump presidency.
+The Great Recession opened the minds of wide swaths of young Americans to left-leaning social programs, but its effects are also at least partially responsible for the Tea Party and the Trump presidency.
 The chaos of a pandemic opens the door for a stronger social safety net, but also for expanded authoritarianism.

 Beyond politics and policy, the structures that young people have built on their own to endure the pandemic might change life after it, too.
 Young Americans have responded to the disaster with a wave of volunteerism, including Arora’s internship-information clearinghouse and mutual-aid groups across the country that deliver groceries to those in need.
 The impulse to help out in a crisis is a hallmark of community resiliency, and this is likely the first opportunity many people in Gen C have had to devote much time to serving others.
 Learning firsthand about the value of sharing resources and caring for your neighbors could help the next generation of adults reverse some of the trends toward loneliness and alienation that have quietly devastated millions of people in recent decades.